HSF/hsf.github.io/howto-website.md

 In the *front-matter* (but not in the text itself), you need to replace any `&` characters (which has a special meaning in HTML) by `&amp;`.
 This is particularly important for the `title` attribute.

-### Adding contents from GoogleDoc
+### Adding content from collaborative tools

-It is sometimes handy to use GoogleDoc to produce some contents for the web site.
-For example, if taking minutes during a meeting, it allows several people to contribute to the effort of note taking and other persons who attended the meeting to validate/update them.
-It is then easy to convert a properly formatted GoogleDoc (using standard heading levels) to Markdown for inserting it into the website.
-Look at our [documentation](/jekyll-beginners.html) on how to do it.
+#### CodiMD

+The recommended way to host a collaborative note book, e.g. for taking meeting minutes is to use [CodiMD](https://hackmd.io/c/codimd-documentation/%2Fs%2Fcodimd-documentation), which is a collaborative ediitng tool utilising Markdown directly.
+This makes it trivial to move the content into the HSF website for archiving.

+CERN has its own [CodiMD instance](https://codimd.web.cern.ch/), but currently this only works if every contributor has a full CERN account (EduGain authentication is proposed, but it doesn't work yet AFAWU).
+An alternative is the [demo CodiMD service](https://demo.codimd.org/), but be aware that there is no long term gaurantee for content here, so move it to the website after your meeting.

+We find that *recycling* the same document for a series of meetings is extremely useful as the *live notes* link can be copied and cloned from one meeting to the next.

+#### GoogleDocs

+Google Docs can also be used for shared notebooks, but in this case there is a need to convert the document to Markdown before it can be added to the website.
+This is less convenient, but we have [documentation](/jekyll-beginners.html) on how to do it.

 ### Adding a working group or activity

+*Before adding any new activity or proposing a new working group please discuss with the [HSF Coordination Team](/organization/team.html)!
+We will make sure it gets proposed in an HSF meeting for approval.*

-Add a new file in the `_workinggroups` or `_activities` directory and follow the front-matter of the other files in there.
+Then, for the technical creation, add a new file in the `_workinggroups` or `_activities` directory.
+Follow the front-matter of the other files in there.
 The `Working Groups` / `Activities` menu in the navigation bar will be updated automatically: the menu entry text is the `title` attribute in the *front-matter* section.